novaeco-tech/novamobility/README.md

 # NovaMobility Enabler

 Welcome to the `NovaMobility` Horizontal Enabler.
-Circular logistics and sustainable transport coordination.
+Optimization engine for reverse logistics and circular transport.